Answering Writers’ Questions About Private Forensic Labs

 Guns, Gams, and Gumshoes:They don’t have a requirement to report to law enforcement.

-Writer’s Question: Is there a time limit/conditions beyond which results would be unattainable or inconclusive?
+Writer’s Question: Is there a time limit or other conditions that affect if results would be unattainable or inconclusive?

 Guns, Gams, and Gumshoes: Samples don’t lose markers for chemicals unless they are kept under poor conditions (moisture, or heat such as light).

 Sorry, the comment form is closed at this time.